humdrum-tools/vhv-documentation/commands/alt-t/index.md

 Files will be downloaded wherever your browser saves downloaded files.
-Here is a demonstration of typing <span class="keypress">alt-t</span> to save a file, and then opening the downloaded PDF in another tab in the web browser.
+Here is a demonstration of typing <span class="keypress">alt-t</span> to save a file and then opening the downloaded PDF in another tab in the web browser.

 {% include image.html
 	file="save-pdf.gif"